neeleshio/50-javascript-concepts/README.md

 **[⬆ Back to Top](#lets-go-)**

 ## 38. Garbage collectors
-If there is any unused variablein the memory, those are `garbage collected`.
+If there is any unused variable in the memory, those are `garbage collected`.

 **[⬆ Back to Top](#lets-go-)**